Cedar Rapids Public Library: History

 Crowding became a pressing issue for the library throughout the '60s.
 Much of the material had to be stored in the basement.
 New materials had to be turned away due to the space restrictions.
 In 1969, the library proposed to expand the current building and to establish a west-side branch.
 It failed to reach 60% voter approval.
 In 1971, a branch was established on Edgewood Road NW.
 The first two of three bookmobiles were retired by 1972.

 For the next twelve years, the library would be unsuccessful at securing a majority vote.
 The library had changed its proposal from remodeling the library to constructing a new facility during that time.
 In 1981, the Hall Foundation offered over 25% of the $7.9 million bond issue if the city would pay the remainder, but again, the 60% voter approval would not be met.
 About four months later, the Hall Foundation of Cedar Rapids offered to pay $6.8 million over the next ten years on the condition that the Library Foundation, established in 1972, could obtain $1 million in private donations.
 By the end of September, $1.3 million in private contributions had secured the amount necessary to move forward with the plans for a new library.

 The new library at 500 First Street SE opened on February 17, 1985.
 The floor space of the new building was 83,000 square feet compared with 29,000 square feet in the Carnegie building.
 Space issues were not the reason for moving as they had been in the past.
 The flood of 2008 had taken out much of the adult and reference collections.
 The children's books on the upper level, along with the Zerzanek collection, were all saved.

 The library would lease space at the Westdale Mall where they had already established a library branch in August 1988.
 The branch material would be consolidated with the library's surviving collection in the former Osco Drug Store space.
 In February 2013, the Ladd Library was opened, establishing a permanent west-side location.
 On May 5, 2012, construction began on the new downtown location, which opened to the public in August 2013.

+The Ladd Library closed permanently on August 9, 2026 to be replaced the Busse Branch, by a permanent location one block away.
+The Busse Branch is a 40,000 square foot library featuring a larger collection space with a children's library and program room, a young adult section, and much more meeting space.
+The Busse Branch opened to the public on Saturday, September 19, 2026.